PCC BOARD LEADERSHIP

 David is a lifelong resident of Grand Rapids and Rockford areas and graduated from Central High School in 1955.
 He and his wife Nancy were married in 1957 and have 5 children, 11 grandchildren, and 1 great grandchild.

 David became a dental Technician in 1957 and trained in Crown and Bridge Technology.
 He established Centric Laboratories, a dental lab, in 1984 turning the day to day operations of the organization over to his Son and Son-in-law in 2000 to retire.

 Upon retirement, he took the responsibility of being a Dad to five – 17 year old Sudanese Lost Boys to help them learn American culture.
 In March 2003, he brought Bishop Nathaniel Garang from South Sudan to Grand Rapids so the Lost Boys of our area could reconnect with him.
 Bishop Nathaniel asked David to come visit South Sudan and make an assessment for building a Hospital there.

 David formed Partners in Compassionate Care in November 2003.
-He went to Sudan, along with 8 other individuals from West Michigan, in January 2004 to make an assessment for building a hospital.
+He went to South Sudan, along with 8 other individuals from West Michigan, in January 2004 to make an assessment for building a hospital.
 The dedication of Memorial Christian Hospital (MCH) was held April 5, 2009.
-Since it’s opening, over 65,000 Sudanese have been treated and over 2000 surgeries have been performed.
+Since it’s opening, over 65,000 South Sudanese have been treated and over 2000 surgeries have been performed.
 MCH was built where the war started 30+ years ago and also where many of the Lost Boys are from.
 Since then David has returned to South Sudan 16 times.

 Deng Jongkuch, MPH: Executive Director